cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   addressed specifically by using "encoded data item".

 Decoder:
-: A process that decodes a well-formed CBOR data item and makes it available to an application.
+: A process that decodes a well-formed encoded CBOR data item and makes it available to an application.
 Formally speaking, a decoder contains a parser to break up the input using the syntax rules of CBOR, as well as a semantic processor to prepare the data in a form suitable to the application.

 Encoder:
-: A process that generates the representation format of a CBOR data item from application information.
+: A process that generates the (well-formed) representation format of a CBOR data item from application information.

 Data Stream: